Lumbar puncture (spinal tap)

 Figure 1.
 A needle is placed in the subarachnoid space at the level of the 3rd and 4th lumbar vertebra to collect a sample of cerebrospinal fluid.

-You will probably feel pressure when the needle is inserted, and some people feel a sharp stinging sensation when the needle goes through the protective dural layer that surrounds the spinal cord.
+You will feel pressure when the needle is inserted, and some people feel a sharp stinging sensation when the needle goes through the protective dural layer that surrounds the spinal cord.
 Although you may feel some discomfort, it is important that you lie still.
 Let your doctor know if you are feeling pain.

 Step 3: measure CSF pressure (optional)